ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ## Course Description

 This course offers a comprehensive introduction to single-cell RNA sequencing (scRNA-seq) data analysis using open-source tools, with a focus on the rCASC package [https://github.com/kendomaniac/rCASC](https://github.com/kendomaniac/rCASC).
 Participants will delve into experimental design principles, quality control for single-cell sequence outputs, and data reduction and clustering techniques to identify cell subpopulations.
 The course also offers an overview of the computational theory behind scRNA-seq tools, empowering participants to make informed decisions during analysis.
 Practical, hands-on sessions will allow attendees to work with real datasets and integrate results to extract meaningful biological insights.
-The workshop is organised in collaboration with the **ELIXIR-IT Compute Platform** (Data Center ReCaS-Bari), which provides the computational infrastructure and support for the hands-on sessions.
+The workshop is organised in collaboration with the **ELIXIR-IT Compute Platform** (Data Center ReCaS-Bari), which provides the computational infrastructure and support for the hands-on sessions.<br>
+This course is organised within the project “Rome Technopole Innovation Ecosystem”.
 <br>

 ## Important Dates